nwtoht-ca/healix-docs/docs/admin/assign-care-plan.md

 # Assign Care Plan

-If *Create User and Continue to Plan Assignment* is selected when creating adding a person or *Assign New Care Plan* is selected from the user's profile screen, the plan and start date must be selected.
+If *Create User and Continue to Plan Assignment* is selected when creating adding a person or *Assign New Care Plan* is selected from the user's profile screen, a dialog is displayed and the plan and start date must be selected.

 ![Assign Care Plan](img/assign-care-plan.png)